-- III.
-Suppose that a endangered population of salamanders in a protected wetland is decreasing at a net rate of 15% per year from births and deaths, but human-reared salamanders are being reintroduced into the habitat at a rate of 40 individuals per year. - A. (5) Write a difference equation that models the change in the salamander population from each year to the next.
+III.
+Suppose that a endangered population of spotted owls in a protected forest is decreasing at a net rate of 10% per year from births and deaths, but human-reared owls are being reintroduced into the habitat at a rate of 16 individuals per year.

+A. (5) Write a difference equation that models the owl population.

-B. (5) Using an initial value P(0) = 100, determine the populations in years 1, 2, 3, 4, 5 according to the model you stated in part A and record the values in the following table (round any decimal values to the nearest whole number)
+B. (5) Using an initial value P(0) = 40, determine the populations in years 1, 2, 3, 4, 5 according to the model you stated in part A and record the values in the following table (round any decimal values to the nearest whole number)